panzerschrekk/GTAOPublicSolo/README.md

 ## What you'll need:
 1. Windows Firewall enabled (https://support.microsoft.com/en-us/help/4028544/windows-10-turn-microsoft-defender-firewall-on-or-off)
 2. AutoHotKey from https://www.autohotkey.com/ (The version doesn't matter)
-3. The path in which your GTA5.exe is located
+3. The path to your GTA5.exe is located
 4. Administrator rights

 ## How it works: